AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ## Executive Summary

-This is a design and implementation plan for a minimally viable Sequencer/Prover TestNet (SPTN).
+This design and implementation plan describes version 1.0.0 of a Sequencer/Prover TestNet (SPRTN, pronounced "Spartan") that will be operational on/before 2024-09-16.

-The requirements we have designed against are as follows:
+We consider delivery of this network to be an engineering milestone; it remains to be seen if/how the network will be:
+- communicated to the public
+- used by developers

+We have designed against a subset of the requirements for MainNet; those with checkmarks are part of this milestone:

-- have a "pending chain" with state updates at least every 30s
+- [x] have a "pending chain" with state updates at least every 30s
-- have a design that can support 10 TPS
+- [x] have a design that can support 10 TPS
-- have a quantifiable guarantee on the "pending chain" at the time a block is added such that:
+- [x] "proposers" can build ahead on the "pending chain"
-  - app developers and users can rely on the pending chain state for UX
+- [x] app developers and users can rely on the pending chain state for UX
-  - "proposers" can build ahead on the "pending chain"
-- preserve pseudo-anonymity of "proposers"
-- be able to select/rotate the set of "proposers"
-- have a mechanism to incentivize "proposers" to participate in the "pending chain"
+- [x] have a mechanism to incentivize "proposers" to participate in the "pending chain"
-- have a mechanism to punish "proposers" for misbehaving
-- do not depend on the "pending chain" for liveness
-- do not require a hard fork to take advantage of most software updates
-- have a design that can support forced inclusions in the future
+- [x] have a design that can support forced inclusions in the future
-- have a CI/CD framework to easily deploy the network in different configurations for modeling, stress and regression tests
+- [x] have a CI/CD framework to easily deploy the network in different configurations for modeling, stress and regression tests
+- [x] demonstrate building of full, proven rollup blocks on L1
-- a governance mechanism to support upgrades and integration with execution environment
+- [ ] a governance mechanism to support upgrades and integration with execution environment
-- demonstrate building of full, proven rollup blocks on L1
-- demonstrate an operational network with all the above requirements satisfied on/before 2024-09-16

-Note that there is no integration with the execution environment required: the blocks submitted to the TestNet my be meaningless.
+- [ ] be able to select/rotate the set of "proposers" permissionlessly
+- [ ] have an enshrined mechanism to punish "proposers" for misbehaving, and a quantifiable guarantee of the punishment
+- [ ] support forced inclusions
+- [ ] do not depend on the "pending chain" for liveness
+- [ ] do not require a hard fork to take advantage of most software updates
+- [ ] integrated with the execution environment

+Thus, SPRTN v1.0.0 is effectively a stepping stone toward MainNet.

+In a sense, part of SPRTN v1.0.0 is a subset of [Option B-](https://hackmd.io/B1Ae2zp6QxaSDOQgdFKJkQ#Option-B-), with key differences:
+- the validator set is small and defined by an Aztec Labs multisig (no PoS)
+- all validators re-execute transactions
+- TxEffects are committed to DA as opposed to TxObjects
+- no built-in slashing
+- no forced inclusions
+- no fallback to direct L1 sequencing (i.e. based sequencing)

+**However, as stated, our design and implementation will be forward-compatible with the remaining MainNet requirements, and subsequent milestones will satisfy requirements based on their priority.**

 ## Introduction

-This design draws heavily from recent thoughts on how we might support a UX with fast state updates while maintaining a decentralized sequencer set; we introduce new ideas that will allow us to build a minimally viable network within a compressed timeline.

-We recognize that there may be aspects of this design that we may wish to change in the future, but we believe that:

-1. The design meets the requirements and can be implemented in the prescribed timeline.
-2. The design is flexible enough to support future changes.
-3. The best way to iterate is through measurement and feedback from users in the wild.
+We now introduce the broad design of the SPRTN v1.0.0.

-### Definitions
+### SPRTN v1.0.0 Definitions

 **Validator**
 A node that is participating in consensus by producing blocks and attesting to blocks